Hourly Service Invoice Template

 An online calculator can simplify the task of figuring out the total time worked.
 A few recommended calculators are:

 - The “Time Card Calculator“

 - Time Clock Wizard’s “Time Card and Payroll Calculator“

-Offering services on an hourly basis is one of the most commonly used methods of valuing labor in the service industry.
-Both small businesses and freelancers alike should have an understanding of the basic benefits and drawbacks the pricing type provides, a few of which are:
+Offering services on an hourly basis is common in the service industry.
+Both small businesses and freelancers alike should have an understanding of the basic benefits and drawbacks the pricing type provides.
+Here are a few: